 - Understand when you can pause the time limit for responding if we need to ask for clarification.

-- Understand when you can refuse a request and are aware of the information you need to provide to individuals when you do so.
+- Understand when you can refuse a request and know the information you need to provide to individuals when you do so.

 - Understand the nature of the supplementary information you need to provide in response to a subject access request.

 - Have suitable information management systems in place to allow you to locate and retrieve information efficiently.

 - Have processes in place to ensure that you respond to a subject access request without undue delay and within one month of receipt.

 - Understand how to perform a reasonable search for the information.

 - Understand what you need to consider if a third party requests on behalf of an individual.

 - Be aware of the circumstances in which you can extend the time limit to respond to a request.

 - Understand how to assess whether a child is mature enough to understand their rights.